 They bloom in the mornings and evenings from summer to autumn.
 In bloom, they carry tubular shaped flowers of orange, yellow or red.

 Some common names for Quamoclit include Star Ipomoea, Spanish Flag, Cypress vine, Cardinal climber, and Scarlet Star Glory.

 Ipomoea Quamoclit by Mike Epp.

-If growing Star Ipomoea, Cypress Vine (Ipomoea Quamoclit), or other members of the Quamoclit plant genus outdoors from the off then the seeds should be sown at a depth of 3 mm, and a spacing of 40 to 90 cm in the middle of spring, a couple of weeks after the last chance of frost.
+If growing Star Ipomoea, Cypress Vine (Ipomoea Quamoclit), or other members of the Quamoclit plant genus outdoors from the off, then the seeds should be sown at a depth of 3 mm (1/8 inch).

-As Star Ipomoea are climbing vines they should be given a trellis or similar structure to grow upon.
+As Star Ipomoea are climbing vines, they should be given a trellis or similar structure to grow upon.

-If first growing Star Ipomoea or similar species indoors then chip the seeds and soak for a day in warm water.
+If first growing Star Ipomoea or similar species indoors, then chip the seeds and soak for a day in warm water.

-It is easy to look after Quamoclit (now Ipomoea Quamoclit) species such as Star Ipomoea and Cardinal climbers; they require something to grow upon, and should not be over fed.
+It is easy to look after Quamoclit (now Ipomoea Quamoclit) species, such as Star Ipomoea and Cardinal climbers.
+They require something to grow upon, and should not be over fed.

 The Quamoclit genus, also known as Cypress vine, contains just two species.

 Yes, Quamoclit plants are often grown for their attractive, fern-like foliage and trumpet-shaped flowers, making them a favorite for trellises and fences.